Businesses Franchises Brokers

 Rubber & Plastic Product Manufacturing Business Revenue and Earnings Trends

 Median revenue of rubber and plastic manufacturers sold on BizBuySell has grown dramatically since the Covid-19 pandemic.
 Manufacturing businesses in the U.S. generally benefited from a renewed interest in domestic manufacturing after supply-chain issues caused global shortages.
+Over the five-year period from 2021 through 2025, median revenue of these businesses has grown 24%.

 Year Revenue Discretionary Earnings % of Revenue